Churchill’s Lives: Sizing Up Greatness

-Winston Churchill won the Nobel Prize in Literature for “his mastery of historical and biographical description.”
+Winston Churchill won the Nobel Prize for Literature for “his mastery of historical and biographical description.”
 Nowhere is that mastery more evident than in Great Contemporaries (1937).

 Written in the decade before Churchill became prime minister, these brilliant portraits of the giants of his age offer wisdom for our own.
 This brand-new illustrated edition of Great Contemporaries profiles towering figures ranging from Franklin Roosevelt, Adolf Hitler, Lawrence of Arabia, and Leon Trotsky to Charlie Chaplin, H. G. Wells, Rudyard Kipling, and George Bernard Shaw.